Dr Martin Breed

-Collaboration Travel Grants for travel to Europe 2012, 2011 and Costa Rica 2010 ($9k)
+- Breed MF (2010-2012) National Climate Change Adaptation Research Facility - PhD Student Collaboration Travel Grants for travel to Europe 2012, 2011 and Costa Rica 2010 ($9k)

 Peer-reviewed journal articles

-- Breed M.F., Ottewell K.M., Gardner M.G., Marklund M.H.K., Dormontt E.E., Lowe A.J. (accepted) Mating patterns and pollinator mobility are critical traits in forest fragmentation genetics.
+- Breed M.F., Ottewell K.M., Gardner M.G., Marklund M.H.K., Dormontt E.E., Lowe A.J.
+(2015) Mating patterns and pollinator mobility are critical traits in forest fragmentation genetics.
 Heredity.
-DOI: 10.1038/hdy.2013.48
+115: 108-114.

-- McCallum K.P., Guerin G.R., Breed M.F., Lowe A.J. (accepted).
+- McCallum K.P., Guerin G.R., Breed M.F., Lowe A.J.
+(2014).
 Combining population genetics, species distribution modelling and field assessments to understand a species’ vulnerability to climate change.
 Aust.
 Ecol.
+39(1): 17-18.

 - Breed M.F., Stead M.G., Ottewell K.M., Gardner M.G., Lowe A.J.
 (2013).
 Which provenance and where?
 Seed sourcing strategies for revegetation in a changing environment.
 Conservation Genetics.
 14(1): 1-10.

 - Rudh A., Breed M.F., Qvarnström A. (2013) Does aggression and explorative behaviour decrease with lost warning colouration?
 Biological Journal of the Linnean Society.
-108(1): 116-126
+108(1): 116-126.

 - Breed M.F., Marklund M.H.K., Ottewell K.M., Gardner M.G., Harris J.B.C. & Lowe A.J.
 (2012) Pollen diversity matters: revealing the neglected effect of pollen diversity on fitness in fragmented landscapes.
 Molecular Ecology.
-21(24): 5955-5968 [Pdf].
+21(24): 5955-5968.

 - Murphy N.P., Breed M.F., Guzik M., Cooper S., Austin A. (2012) Trapped in desert springs: phylogeography of Australian desert spring snails.
 Journal of Biogeography 39(9): 1573-1582.

 - Breed M.F., Gardner M.G., Ottewell K.M., Navarro C. & Lowe A.J.
 (2012).
 Shifts in reproductive assurance strategies and inbreeding costs associated with habitat fragmentation in Central American mahogany.
 Ecology Letters 15(5): 444-452.
 [Pdf].
 Media release and featured on EurekAlert, Science Newsline Nature, e!
 Science News.

 - Breed A.C., Breed M.F., Meers J., Field H.E.
 (2011).
 Evidence of endemic Hendra virus infection in flying-foxes (Pteropus conspicillatus) - implications for disease risk management.
 PLoS One.
 6: e28816.

-- Weeks A.R., Sgro C.M., Young A.G., Frankham R., Mitchell N.J., Miller K.A., Byrne M., Coates D.J., Eldridge M.D.B., Sunnucks P., Breed M.F., James E.A. & Hoffmann A.A.
+- Weeks A.R., Sgro C.M., Young A.G., Frankham R., Mitchell N.J., Miller K.A., Byrne M., Coates D.J., Eldridge M.D.B., Sunnucks P., Breed MF., James EA. & Hoffmann AA.
 (2011).
 Assessing the benefits and risks of translocations in changing environments: a genetic perspective.
 Evolutionary Applications 4(6), 709-725.